 Six of the Scottish routes served by Loganair are supported by external funding.
 The routes, namely Glasgow to Barra, Campbeltown, Tiree, Stornoway to Benbecula, Dundee to Stansted and the Inter Orkney Isles, are designated Public Service Obligation (PSO) routes.
 A PSO, one of only two state aid mechanisms within EU legislation for air services, is imposed on routes which are not commercially viable and are essential to counter the remoteness of the regions.

-Founded in 1962 in Glasgow, it has flown under franchise agreements with both British Airways and Flybe, but will fly under its own brand from 1st September 2017.
+Founded in 1962 in Glasgow, it has flown under franchise agreements with both British Airways and Flybe, but now flies under its own brand, which started on 1st September 2017.

 Loganair has a fleet of 29 aircraft and operates five different types to meet the varied requirements of regional flying within the UK.
 The Saab 340, Dornier 328 and Saab 2000.